 Renown Health was prepared to safely provide care to patients with COVID-19.
 As the pandemic emerged, the organization used data in its EMR to monitor COVID-19 activity, but quickly identified that it needed more robust disease surveillance and reporting.
 Renown Health needed to integrate and visualize more than EMR data—it needed the ability to visualize and identify trends over time to inform and drive the organizational response plans.

-Renown Health leveraged the Health Catalyst® Data Operating System (DOS™) platform and Rapid Response Analytics Solution to meet multiple organizational needs.
+Renown Health leveraged the Health Catalyst® Data Operating System (DOS™) platform and Self-Service Analytics Suite to meet multiple organizational needs.